microsoft/teams-ai/getting-started/README.md

 - [02.SAMPLES](./SAMPLES.md)
 ___

-Get started with the Teams AI Library.
+### Get started with the Teams AI Library

-The first step is to get a basic bot running E2E through the [Quickstart](./QUICKSTART.md) guide.
-After that see all the [samples](./SAMPLES.md) available.
+The first step is to get a basic bot running E2E through the [Quickstart](./QUICKSTART.md) guide to build Echo bot, which echoes back any message sent to it.
+This simple bot helps to familiarize yourself with the Teams AI Library and ensures your system is set up correctly to move onto the AI powered samples.

+If you would rather dive into an AI sample first, check out the fully conversational Teams Chef Bot sample on the [samples](./SAMPLES.md) page.

+There are numerous samples to try showcasing the different capabilities of the Teams AI Library.

+### Migration

 If you have a bot built using the BotFramework SDK and want to migrate to the Teams AI library, see [Migration](./MIGRATION/README.md).

+### Concepts

-To dive deeper into the library, see [Concepts](./CONCEPTS/README.md).
+To dive deeper into the library learning more about its AI components and concepts, see [Concepts](./CONCEPTS/README.md).

 ### Useful links